-- A fleet of 87 buses operate in different directions from Guntur, Mangalagiri, Amaravati, Ponnur, Tenali, Chilakaluripet, Perecherla, Pedanandipadu, Kollipara and Vijayawada. - ii.
-Students should use college transportation only.

-- iii.
-Students have to occupy the seats allotted to them in the buses. - iv.
+- i.
+A fleet of 72 buses operate in different directions from Guntur and its neighboring areas. - ii.
+Students should use college transportation only. - iii.
+Students must occupy the seats allotted to them in the buses. - iv.
 Each student is encouraged to buy an English newspaper and read it in the bus during the journey. - v.
-They should not talk, sing or disturb their fellow students while travelling. - vi.
+They should not talk, sing, or disturb their fellow students while travelling. - vi.
 Causing disturbance to others or misbehavior is not tolerated in the buses.
 However, they may just fall asleep in the buses if they feel like.
 Offenders shall be made to alight from the bus by the bus in-charge. - vii.
 Students are responsible for the fitness of the seats they occupy.
 Any damage caused to the bus including the damaging of seats will be treated as a severe offense and the offenders would be duly penalized basing on the report of the bus in-charge.